benoit-pereira-da-silva/MPLib/README.md

 MPLib is a media processing library built on the top of Apple Shoulders (AVFoundation, CoreImage, ...).
 It is used by [mp commandline tool](https://github.com/benoit-pereira-da-silva/mp)

-# SoundWaveForm

-Allows to extract sound samples from Video or Sounds files very efficiently (it relies on the Accelerate framework).
-SoundWaveForm expose an optimized cross platform drawing that renders the waveform into an Image.

 ## It supports

 - macOS 10.11 & +